ganeshdg95/RiotTakeHome/README.md

 HTTP API with 4 endpoints that handle JSON payloads for encryption, decryption, signing, and verification operations.

+I used uv to manage dependencies and Django-ninja to build the API.

 # Setting up virtual environment and app

 After clonning the repository, navigate to the root folder.
 Where the `pyproject.toml` and `uv.lock` files should be located.